-Elephants are mix feeders and therefore will feed on grass as well as browsing on most types of trees.
-They can reach up to heights of 6 m with their trunks.
-The body can overheat therefore shade and watering holes and needed to cool down.
-The large ears also dissipate heat from their veins lying just under the skin.
+Elephants in Africa are mix feeders and therefore will feed on grass as well as browsing on most types of trees.
 The tusks which occur in both sexes are merely modified upper incisors that never stop growing.

 Weight: Male 5000 kg Female 3000 kg

 Height: Male 7.5 m Female 6.8 m